-What is Gross Margin Scheme?
+What is the Gross Margin Scheme?

 A GST-registered person is required to charge GST at the prevailing rate on the full value of the goods he sells.

-Charging GST on gross margin
+Accounting for GST on the gross margin

 Gross Margin = A – B